metayeti/YABS.js/HOWTO.md

 ## 4. Basic example

-To demonstrate principal usage, we will need a structure of a basic web application, and we will need a build instructions file.
+To demonstrate basic usage of YABS.js, we will need a structure of a basic web application, and we will need a build instructions file.
 Let's start with the file hierarchy first.

 The hierarchy of files for this minimal build will look like this: